chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 1.  ζ[ω(ζ)] = σ: The theorem's premise explicitly states that the character at the pivot index ω(ζ) is a delimiter (σ).

-2. Delimiter Axiom (W.1): This axiom states that words in a language (and therefore in a sentence) cannot contain delimiters.
+2. Discovery Axiom (W.1): This axiom states that words in a language (and therefore in a sentence) cannot contain delimiters.

-3. Revised Axiom S.1 (Word-Sentence Duality): This axiom states that every sentence must contain at least one word.
+3. Revised Axiom S.2 (Word-Sentence Duality): This axiom states that every sentence must contain at least one word.

 4. Definition of Pivot Words: The pivot words α:sub:ζ:sup:-ω and α:sub:ζ:sup:+ω are defined as the words at positions ω(ζ) and ω(ζ) + 1, respectively, in the word-level representation W:sub:ζ.

 Logical Deduction:

 Since ζ[ω(ζ)] is a delimiter (premise), and words cannot contain delimiters (Axiom W.1), the pivot index ω(ζ) cannot fall within a word.
-Since every sentence must contain at least one word (Axiom S.1), and the pivot index does not fall within a word, it must fall between two words (or at the very beginning or end of the sentence, but those cases are ruled out by the premise that the pivot character is a delimiter).
+Since every sentence must contain at least one word (Axiom S.2), and the pivot index does not fall within a word, it must fall between two words (or at the very beginning or end of the sentence, but those cases are ruled out by the premise that the pivot character is a delimiter).
 Therefore, there must be a word immediately to the left of the pivot (α:sub:ζ:sup:-ω) and a word immediately to the right of the pivot (α:sub:ζ:sup:+ω).
-Since words in a language cannot be empty (Theorem 1.2.3), neither α:sub:ζ:sup:-ω nor α:sub:ζ:sup:+ω can be empty.
+Since words in a language cannot be empty (Theorem 1.2.4), neither α:sub:ζ:sup:-ω nor α:sub:ζ:sup:+ω can be empty.
 Conclusion:

 Your reasoning is entirely correct.
 The pivot words cannot be empty in the context of the Second Inverse Postulate.
 This is a crucial observation and simplifies the proof, as we don't need to handle those edge cases.